mskf3000/Tutorials-and-Cheat-Sheets/Git - Restoring Lost Commits from Dangling Blobs and Reference Logs.md

 ***

-*Git - Restoring Lost Commits from Dangling Blobs and Reference Logs (c) by Jack Szwergold; written October 3, 2015.
+*Git - Restoring Lost Commits from Dangling Blobs and Reference Logs (c) by Jack Szwergold; written on October 3, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*